-(9) Income Taxes
+(11) Income Taxes

 On March 27, 2020, the President signed the Coronavirus Aid, Relief, and Economic Security Act (the "CARES Act") into law.
-While the Company continues to analyze the relevant provisions of the CARES Act, it does not expect the provisions of the legislation to have a significant impact on the Company's income taxes.
+Additional COVID-19 legislation was included in the Consolidated Appropriations Act, 2021, which was signed into law on December 27, 2020.
+While the Company continues to analyze the relevant provisions of the CARES Act and subsequent Appropriations Act, it does not expect the provisions of the legislation to have a significant impact on the Company's income taxes.